thankscitizen/opentdf/examples/client-app/README.md

 ![Screenshot of a keycloak home page, showing a link to the 'Administration Console' in the left column, and other documentation and links to the center and right](static/keycloak-home.png)

-Log in with the test credentials found in [the helm values file](../../quickstart/helm/opentdf/values.yaml#L13).
+Log in with the test credentials found in [the helm values file](../../quickstart/helm/secrets/templates/secrets.yaml#L64-L65).
 This will bring you to the realm, configured with the bootstrap job.

 ![Screenshot of the keycloak admin console, focusing on the tdf sample realm](static/keycloak-admin.png)

 To create a new client, from the `Clients` panel, click the new client button.
 The new client must be confidential with only service accounts enabled.
+To reveal this configuration, first set the **Access Type** to **Confidential**.
+Then toggle the **Service Accounts Enabled** ON.
 This will let you generate a client authentication token pair.
 When you save this, it will enable a 'Credentials' tab.

 ![Screenshot of sample client settings](static/keycloak-sample-client-settings.png)